About Me

 Sim2Real: Controlling a Swarm of Crazyflies using Reynolds Rules and Consensus Protocol

 This project implements swarm control for Crazyflies UAVs using Reynolds Rules for flocking and a Consensus Protocol for coordinated movement.
 It integrates rendezvous and formation control in ROS2 and Gazebo, enabling agents to converge and maintain geometric formations.
-Tested in both simulation and real-world environments, the system demonstrates adaptability and scalability, with results highlighting the impact of communication topologies on swarm dynamics.
+Tested in both simulation and real-world environments, the system demonstrates adaptability and scalability.

 Stereo Visual-Odometry (VO) on the KITTI Dataset